-- I overcooked the eggless orange curd: citrus tend to get bitter if you cook it too much.
+- I overcooked the eggless orange curd: citrus tends to get bitter if you cook it too much.
 So use gentle heat and don't over-cook.

-- Don't grate the white flesh of the orange: only grate the orange-coloured zest of the orange.
+- Don't grate the white flesh of the orange: only grate the orange-colored zest of the orange.
 The white flesh under the peel is bitter.

 - Do not over-mix the batter: I repeat this again.
 Only stir the cake batter with a spatula for a few seconds and don't worry too much about the lumps.

 - Wait for the cake to cool down: this is a very light and soft cake that should NOT be cut while warm.
 Wait until it cools completely before cutting it open.